kfirufk/tuxin_tutorial_overlay/README.md

-* please note that you need to use the `createTutorialOverlay()` function only after the elements have been drawn in order to get their proper location and size. in my example I created the overlay at the `initState()` function of my `StatefulWidget`, so in order for the elements to be drawn first I needed to execute the function inside a post callback:
+* please note that you need to use the `createTutorialOverlay()` function only after the elements have been drawn in order to get their proper location and size. in my example I created the overlay at the `initState()` function of my `StatefulWidget`, so in order for the elements to be drawn first I needed to execute the function inside a post frame callback:
 ```dart

 import 'package:flutter/scheduler.dart';